yuqinzhou9/yuqinzhou9.github.io/_projects/1_project.md

 ---
 layout: page
 title: Neural Information Retrieval
 description: "[14 June 2022] This was my first individual course project in the field of NLP.
-Fortunately, my model performed best in the Neural information Retrieval course offered in 2022 at the University of Copenhagen".
+Fortunately, my model performed best in the Neural information Retrieval course offered in 2022 at the University of Copenhagen."

 img: assets/img/7.jpg
 importance: 1